DESKTOP

 What equipment can an Assistive Technology (AT) Assessment Support:

-Includes wheelchairs, walkers, crutches, and scooters to support safe and independent movement in the home or community.
+Includes wheelchairs, walkers, crutches, and mobility scooters to support safe, efficient, and independent movement at home and in the community.

-Such as hoists, slide sheets, and transfer boards to assist with moving between beds, chairs, and toilets safely.
+Equipment such as hoists, slide sheets, and transfer boards to assist with safe movement between beds, chairs, toilets, and other surfaces, reducing risk of injury.

-Includes shower chairs, commodes, grab rails, and over-toilet frames to improve safety and access during personal care tasks.
+Includes shower chairs, commodes, grab rails, and over-toilet frames to improve safety, dignity, and independence during personal care tasks.

-AAC (Augmentative and Alternative Communication) tools like speech-generating devices or apps to support expressive communication.
+Augmentative and Alternative Communication (AAC) tools, including speech-generating devices or communication apps, to support expressive and functional communication.

-Custom chairs, postural supports, and pressure-relieving cushions to improve comfort, posture, and prevent injury.
+Custom seating, postural supports, and pressure-relieving cushions designed to improve comfort, posture, endurance, and reduce the risk of injury.

-Tools like adaptive cutlery, dressing aids, and cooking equipment that help with self-care and household activities..
+Adaptive equipment such as modified cutlery, dressing aids, and kitchen tools that support independence with self-care and household tasks.

 Why Choose us: